Today I opened my inbox to find this:

 As usual, my email address was not whitelisted (as I ask buyers to do), and the download link email was in their junk/spam box the whole time.
 I even have a note to check that on the same contact form they used.

 A snarky demanding tone, right?
 With the cherry on the top by bolding just two words with a dash of extra question marks.

-No doubt about it if you make the extra effort to bold select text in email you are being bold!
-Don’t underestimate how bolding certain words or sentences can make an otherwise benign statement one with emphasis.
+No doubt about it, if you make the extra effort to bold specific text in an email, you are bold.
+However, many underestimate how bolding certain words or sentences can make an otherwise benign statement one with emphasis.

-Be very sure that this emotional and emphasized tone is what you want to relay before hitting Send.
+Be very sure that this emotional and emphasized tone is what you want to relay before hitting send.
 To say after the fact that you “didn’t mean it that way” is a cop-out.

-If you find you are bolding several portions of an email (or hitting the keyboard with a little more oomph) because you do in fact want to make a point, why not wait until the next morning to see if you still feel as strongly?
+If you find you are bolding several portions of an email (or hitting the keyboard with a little more oomph) because you do want to make a point, why not wait until the following day to see if you still feel as strongly?

-You will be glad you did…
+You will probably be glad you did.